 - Demonstrate a basic understanding of the structure and function of plants.

-- Define and give examples of the use of plants: as food, as beverages, as medicines, and as materials.
+- Define and give examples of the use of plants as: food, beverages, medicines, and materials.

-- Illustrate an understanding of the role plants play in the biosphere, our ecosystems, and our everday life.
+- Illustrate an understanding of the role plants play in the biosphere, our ecosystems, and our everyday life.

 - Synthesize information, think critically, and solve problems.